 - Health and Safety Policy (needed by law if you employ over 5 employees)

-There are also a number of policies that you should provide because they have legal minimum requirements – these are…..
+There are also a number of other policies that you should provide because they have legal minimum requirements – these are…..

 |Pay||Legally you must pay your employees at least the National Minimum wage and ensure Equal Pay; you must also provide an itemised pay statement and not make any unauthorised deductions from employees pay|